The Story of the Jewish Community in Wolbrom

 The Beit Midrash (Study Hall) in Wolbrom, before the war

 The Jewish community in Wolbrom, on the eve of the Holocaust, was dynamic, diverse and flourishing.
 Torah scholarship, Hasidism, political and social movements all found their expression in daily life in Wolbrom.
 Wolbrom was counted among the older of the Jewish communities in Poland.
 Jewish residents were first mentioned at the beginning of the 18th century, but it is possible, based on the tombstones in the cemetery and markings in the old synagogue, that Jews lived in Wolbrom even earlier.
 According to a 1921 census, the Jews comprised 60% of the 7,229 residents in Wolbrom.
-More »
+Continue reading »

 Zionism and Politics